Mickeeyee/Amazon-AWS-II-Solution-Architect-/README.md

 - **Amazon S3** – For hosting the static website.
 - **Amazon Route 53 (optional)** – For custom domain name mapping (if required).
 - **AWS IAM** – To manage access permissions securely.

-## 🧩 Next Steps

-This project is followed by additional challenge labs:
-- 🌐 Dynamic Website for the Café (Module 5)
-- 🛠️ VPC Networking (Module 7)
-- 📈 Scalable and Highly Available Architecture (Module 10)
-- ⚙️ Serverless Infrastructure (Module 14)

-Stay tuned for more enhancements!